2018 VIP Guests

 Copies of Jeff's book, Galloway's Book on Running, were available at our Expo for purchase.
 If you would like to order any of Jeff's books online you may do so here.

-Anchorage RunFest welcomes the return of running sensation Bart Yasso to our 2017 festivities.
-Bart will participate in early morning runs and do some finish line announcing at Saturday's Anchorage Mile.
-He will also run Humpy's Marathon.
+Anchorage RunFest welcomed the return of running sensation Bart Yasso to our 2017 festivities.
+Bart participated in the Friday and Saturday early morning runs, gave color commentary for the Kids' 2K run and The Amchorage Mile, spoke at the Pasta Feed on Saturday, and ran the Skinny Raven Half Marathon.
 Below is an excerpt taken from Bart's website:

 Yasso joined Runner's World in 1987 to develop the groundbreaking Runner's World Race Sponsorship Program, creating a vehicle for Runner's World to work with over 7,000 races representing 4 million runners per year.
 Inducted into the Running USA Hall of Champions.